dune-copasi/dune-copasi/doc/docusaurus/blog/SimpleCardiacElectrophysiology.md

 hide_table_of_contents: false
 ---

 In this blog I will show you can configure the Dune Copasi simulation environment to perform a very simple cardiac electrophysiology simulation.
 I will show you how you can simulate the Mitchell-Schaeffer cardiomyocyte electrophysiology model in a 2D environment.
-First I will show you how you can obtain a working version of Dune Copasi within a docker environment.
+First, I will show you how you can obtain a working version of Dune Copasi within a docker environment.
 Thereafter, I will introduce the electrophysiology model and how to implement it.

 <!-- truncate -->